ara-software/AraProc/README.md

 This is dangerous, because pyroot doesn't know how to correctly cleanup pointers; see for example, [this article](https://github.com/root-project/root/issues/11397) about this on the ROOT forums.
-The solution is that you need to explicitly give python control of the objects memor *when it is created*.
+The solution is that you need to explicitly give python control of the objects memory *when it is created*.
 For example:
 ```
 wave = usefulPtr.getGraphFromRFChan(0)
 ROOT.SetOwnership(wave, True)